Accessibility Testing and Audits

 - AAA (highest)

 The highest level is focused on specific disabilities.
 Some improvements may be difficult or expensive to implement depending on need.
-However, many of these higher requirements are already met on our platform.
+However, many of these higher requirements are already met by our system.

 If you’re a state agency, you’re required to be Section 508 compliant as per the state’s accessibility standards.